amritrai5757/system-design-primer/notes.md

 Database Migration Tools: Apply structural changes to the database itself.
 Git Version Control: Tracks changes to the codebase, including database schema and migration scripts, but does not apply these changes to the database.

+Prisma Migrate can be used for database version control.
+Prisma Migrate is a tool created by Prisma ORM

 ✅ You should not use client and server term for backend and frontend